paulo308/AAAaaS_Webapp/README.md

 Note that it is necessary to deploy the remaing containers of the AAA service to complete instalation.
 Please refer to the following repositories:
 * Web Server (https://github.com/paulo308/AAAaaS_Webserver)
 * Database (https://github.com/paulo308/AAAaaS_Mongodb)

+Obs: this version of the application connects to the Database with certificates.
+If you must connect to database using certificates please refere to branch: DockerNetworkSSL_DB (https://github.com/paulo308/AAAaaS_Webapp/tree/dockerNetworkSSL_DB)